-Brushing somehow excites the sebaceous gland and increases secreting sebum that also helps to moisture the scalp.
-It also removes dead skin cells, dirt and other particles from the root and controls hair fall through fungal or bacterial disease.
+Brushing somehow excites the sebaceous gland and increases secreting sebum which also helps to moisture the scalp.
+It also removes dead skin cells, dirt and other particles from the root and controls hair fall through fungal or bacterial diseases.

 Thus brushing your hair daily, helps it grow naturally and keeps it healthy, shiny, and arranged at the same time.